Open0xScope/openscope/doc/Validator.md

 Note: you need to keep this process alive, running in the background.

-The sucessful serce will show the following messgae:
+The successful serve will show the following message:

 ```
 ...